aminsaedi/hiddify-configurator/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the  GPL-3.0 License.
 Feel free to use and modify this script as per your requirements.